thekeen01/RingReaper/README.md

+# Notes on this fork

+**credits**

+this is a fork of the original code from https://github.com/MatheuZSecurity/RingReaper

+it incoporates the cmd_terminal addition from https://github.com/iurjscsi1101500/RingReaper/ but fixes the output of the terminal commands to be inline and insync with the command.

+**Disclaimer**

+The fix for the cmd_terminal was AI assisted

 # RingReaper

 **RingReaper** is a simple post-exploitation agent for Linux designed for those who need to operate stealthily, minimizing the chances of being detected by EDR solutions.
 The idea behind this project was to leverage **io_uring**, the new asynchronous I/O interface in the Linux kernel, specifically to avoid traditional system calls that most EDRs tend to monitor or even hook.